beaverbuilder/documentation/beaver-builder/user-interface/outline-panel.md

 The Outline panel doesn't have a drag handle, but you can remove its overlap on the layout with this trick.
 First display the Content panel and the use the drag handle to pin it to the right of the layout, then click the Outline panel icon.
 It then overlays the Content panel.
 :::

+## Search

+You can search for a specific node—whether it’s a row, column, or module—by clicking the <i className="fa-solid fa-magnifying-glass" /> magnifying glass icon and typing part of its name (e.g., “Box” or “Loop”).
+Any node that matches your search term will be highlighted in the Outline Panel.
+You can also search by [label](#labels), ID, or classname if you know them.

 ## Expand/Collapse

 You can Expand (show) and Collapse (hide) all items using the Outline Panel actions menu item (<i className="fas fa-ellipsis-h"></i> Ellipsis icon).